DevOps interview questions range from the easy and obvious to the difficult and technical.

 One of the best examples of DevOps in use in real-life is Netflix.

-Netflix hosts their streaming service on Amazon Web Services (AWS).
+Netflix hosts its streaming service on Amazon Web Services (AWS).
 The central problem for Netflix is they have to provide video streams to customers using different devices.
 They can’t afford to have quality impaired for a second, regardless of what their customers use for streaming.

 How did they figure out a way to reduce failure as much as possible?
 They forced themselves to fail continuously.